thomasekdahlN/wealthprognosis-app/README.md

 * stock - Aksjer.
 Må hensynta fritaksregelen.
 Ingen skatt på salg av aksjer fra et firma, kun skatt ved salg av aksjer for privatpersoner

 ### Functionality on the priority wishlist:
+Support for yearly tax on interest on money in the bank.
 Feature complete for now

 #### Not a priority, but have been thinking of it.